The Nikon Group provides products and services based on the concepts of customer focus and priority on quality.

 Quality control audits

-In the Nikon Group, quality control audits based on the QCD are conducted by a top executive.
-Specifically, the executive inspects, checks, and evaluates the quality control activities conducted at Nikon Corporation and Nikon Group companies to help them improve the quality of business operations as well as the quality of products created through these business operations.
-The audited companies are required to make corrections and improvements to rectify any shortcomings found in the audits, a process that leads to more appropriate quality control activities at the companies.
+Quality control audits based on the QCD are conducted under the responsibility of the chairperson of the Quality Control Committee (the executive officer in charge of quality control).
+In the audits, the quality control activities conducted at Nikon Corporation and Nikon Group companies are inspected, checked, and evaluated to help the companies improve the quality of their business operations, as well as the quality of their products.
+The audited companies are required to make corrections and improvements, and any shortcomings found in the audits should be rectified for more appropriate quality control activities.
 Important findings are reported to the Executive Committee and are also used to improve internal controls.
-In the year ended March 31, 2013, quality control audits were performed at four departments of Nikon Corporation and at six major Group companies.
+In the year ended March 31, 2014, quality control audits were performed at five departments in Nikon Corporation and at five major Group companies.

 Product safety assurance